enbaocao/post-training/README.md

 ## purpose
-- fine‑tune an off‑the‑shelf en→fr mt model on medical‑domain data.
+- fine‑tune an off‑the‑shelf English to French machine translation (mt) model on medical‑domain data.
 - goal: beat the base model on automatic metrics and produce cleaner, more domain‑appropriate phrasing.

 ## results (benchmarks)